Gerso Fernandes

-Gerso Fernandes (born 23 February 1991), known as Gerso ([ˈʒɛɾsu]), is a Bissau-Guinean professional footballer who plays as a left winger for South Korean club Incheon United FC.
+Gerso Fernandes (born 23 February 1991), known as Gerso ([ˈʒɛɾsu]), is a Bissau-Guinean professional footballer who plays as a left winger for South Korean club Incheon United.

 Club career

 Portugal

 Born in Bissau, Gerso moved to Portugal in his early teens, joining C.F.
 União de Coimbra's youth system in 2004 at age 13.
 As a junior, he signed with neighbouring Académica de Coimbra where he went on to complete his development; he did not play football for two years during his formative spell, after a priest from the charity facility where he was living advised him against the dangers of turning professional.

 Gerso made his debut as a senior with G.D.
 Tourizense in the third division, who acted as Académica's farm team.
 Released in summer 2011, he moved to G.D.
-Estoril Praia of the Segunda Liga, contributing 20 scoreless appearances in his first season as the club returned to the Primeira Liga after seven years.
+Estoril Praia of Segunda Liga, contributing 20 scoreless appearances in his first season as the club returned to the Primeira Liga after seven years.

 Gerso made his debut in Portugal's top flight on 17 August 2012, playing 30 minutes in a 2–1 away loss against S.C.
 Olhanense.
 He continued to be played almost exclusively as a substitute in the following campaigns by manager Marco Silva.

 For 2014–15, Gerso was loaned to Moreirense F.C. of the same league.